dekum/JPProject/README.md

 <p>Create a production plant for any type of product ranging from a simple packaging system to a variety of electronic devices.
 create a production line for multimedia devices which include music and movie players.
 <br>Design a template in Java for creating and recording all future production line items.
-<br>For this particular production facility you will only implement a concrete class for music and movie players.</p>

 <h3>OverView</h3>
 This is a Java GUI project, that is designed to allow the user to create Audio Players and Movie Player products of their choice.
 They will be able to input their specifications of the products, and the products will be displayed on the Home Window in a table View.
 The user can also see the statistics of the movie Player, such as the total number of products, how many are movie players and how many are unique.